Everyman Theatre, Liverpool

-The Everyman Theatre stands at the north end of Hope Street, Liverpool, Merseyside, England.
+The Everyman Theatre stands at the north end of Hope Street in Liverpool, Merseyside, England.
 It was founded in 1964, in Hope Hall (once a chapel, then a cinema), in an area of Liverpool noted for its bohemian environment and political edge, and quickly built a reputation for ground-breaking work.
 The Everyman was completely rebuilt between 2011 and 2014.